MalihehIzadi/ml4se/index.md

     * Give a final presentation about your project
     * Provide peer feedback for two projects from other groups

 * **Groups**: You will work in groups of 6-7 people (may need to adjust the number based on the total number of students).
-CS and DSAIT students are already assigned to 13 groups. if you are a new student from another program and do not have a group, you are free to choose your group partners during the first lecture, hence presence in the first lecture is **mandatory**, otherwise you cannot contribute to a team and will fail the class.
+CS and DSAIT students are already assigned to 13 groups.
+If you are a new student from another program and do not have a group, you are free to choose your group partners during the first lecture, hence presence in the first lecture is **mandatory**, otherwise you cannot contribute to a team and will fail the class.

 * **Labs**: you are encouraged to spend a minimum of 4 hours per week working on your project with your teammates.
 No feedback will be provided during lab hours by the lecturers.